helidon-io/helidon/docs/modules/metrics/metrics.md

 ### Selecting Meters and Timer Percentiles

-Use `metrics.meters` to configure individual meters by their exact registry names.
-Each entry applies to every tag combination of that name in the configured registry.
-Names are case-sensitive; they are not patterns or exporter-transformed names.
-Unlisted meters retain their existing settings.
+Use `metrics.meters` to configure meters by name.
+Each entry requires `name-pattern`, a Java regular expression matched against the entire registry name, before any exporter transformation.
+Escape dots to match them literally, as in the examples below.
+A matching entry applies to every tag combination of the meter in the configured registry.

+Entries are evaluated in order.
+The first matching entry supplies all per-meter settings; settings from multiple entries are not merged.
+Put specific patterns before broader patterns when they need different settings.
+The `enabled` property defaults to `true`.
+Meters with no matching entry remain enabled and retain their existing settings, unless metrics is disabled globally.

 The `helidon.http.streams.duration` timer records count, total duration, mean, and windowed maximum without local percentiles by default.
 To enable local